Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 • Listen Module: Costs for a speech-to-text provider like Deepgram range from $0.017 to $0.008.

 As you can see, overall costs vary a lot.
-You can expect a total cost per call minute between $0.07 and $1.03 on the highest end.
-Also, keep in mind these are estimates, not the exact price you’ll pay.
+You can expect a total cost per call minute of between $0.07 and $1.03 on the highest end.
+Keep in mind that these are estimates, not the exact price you’ll pay.
 The good news is that you still get high-quality calls even with the cheap models.

 On your dashboard, you can keep track of your actual spending and average cost per call.
 Please notice it’s the cost per call, not per minute, but you can calculate that if you divide the total call minutes by the total spent.
 You can also test your assistant to get a sense of what your cost per call will be.